neilhan/drop/tech/20190415_spacemacs_smart_search_ignore_problem.md

-# Fixing Spacemacs Ctrl-i Ctrl-m
+# Fixing Spacemacs, smart search does not ignore node_modules

 Using spacemacs, the "smart search" function doesn't exclude node_modules.
 After trying for awhile, I updated the dotspacemacs-search-tools, switched to Ack.
 Smart search started to ignore node_modules.